Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have scored more than 213.5 points in 65 of 82 games this season.
+- Boston and its opponents have combined to score more than 216.5 points in 62 of 82 games this season.

-- The average total in Boston's contests this year is 229.4, 15.9 more than this matchup's over/under.
+- The average point total in Boston's outings this year is 229.4, 12.9 more than this matchup's over/under.

+- So far this season, the Celtics have put together a 45-37-0 record against the spread.

 - Boston has a record of 8-5, a 61.5% win rate, when it's favored by -550 or more by bookmakers this season.